West Perthshire Study Day – part II

 Time: 11.00 – 15.30

-This study day will be led by Adam Swan and will include visits to Gleneagles House and Chapel and to Colquhalzie.
+This study day will be led by Adam Swan and will include visits to Gleneagles House and Chapel, Innerperffray Library, Church, School and Castle) and Colquhalzie.

 Gleneagles House is fascinating and has a complicated history.
 The original 17th century house remains as the east-part of the present elongated house.
 In 1750 it was proposed to build a new Palladian mansion and a pair of flanking pavilions was built but the main block was not.
 The east pavilion and original house were extended, altered and heightened to form the current house and are linked by a wooden veranda to the west pavilion.
 In 2001 Hurd Rolland added a pavilion roofed conservatory.
 Nearby is the early 16th century chapel, restored by Reginald Fairlie 1925-26 and reroofed 1995.
 The ruin of the late 15th century Gleneagles Castle is to the north of the chapel.